Arjahck/Cipher/README.md

 # Cipher
-Small Python program to cipher with a graphical interface using tinker
+Small Python program to cipher with a graphical interface using tkinter

 #### interface.py
-include the code for the graphical interface
+Code for the graphical interface (package: tkinter)

 ![alt text](https://i.imgur.com/sa6EaKS.png)

 #### programm_DE.py
-include the formula to cipher
+Code of the cipher formula